 Jewelry, watches, furs

 If you have any item that exceeds the limitations listed above, consider an endorsement to your personal property insurance.
 An endorsement exceeds the coverage limit in order to protect a specific kind of property.
 For example, a jewelry endorsement would raise your coverage limit for all your jewelry.
 If you have one piece of jewelry that is valuable, such as an engagement ring, you might want to consider a scheduled endorsement.
-This would require an item-by-item appraisal, but is the best way to protect your assets.
+This additional coverage would require an item-by-item appraisal, but is the best way to protect high-value items.

 Certain perils will never be covered by insurance companies — regardless if it’s a named or open peril policy.
 If your contents are damaged or destroyed by the following perils, you will not have insurance coverage: